-The basic object of the serving of notice is to show the intention behind filing of the suit.
+The basic object of the serving of notice is to show the intention behind the filing of the suit.
 It is given to settle the point of dispute between parties without going to the court of law.
 The object of the notice is to give opposite party an opportunity to reconsider his legal position and to make amends or afford restitution without recourse to a court of law.
-The Supreme Court, in the landmark case stated that, “The object of the section is the advancement of justice and the securing of public good by avoidance of unnecessary litigation.”
+The Supreme Court, in the landmark case, stated that “The object of the section is the advancement of justice and the securing of public good by avoidance of unnecessary litigation.”
 The notice is deemed to be served only when it is received or refused by the addressee and not simply by posting the notice.

 Nature and Scope of Notice

 Laws regulating notice are of procedural nature, therefore, requires more vigilance and care while drafting a notice.
 Ignorance of the law is no excuse especially procedural law where a subject is regulated with some procedures.